IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-a-nodejs-application.md

 ### Before you begin

-CICS TS V5.5 introduced support to run Node.js applications and is required by this tutorial.
-If you do not have a CICS TS V5.5 region, use the steps in [Provisioning a CICS region using z/OS PT](cdp-Provisioning-a-CICS-region-using-zospt) to provision one, or speak to your CICS system administrator.
+CICS® TS V5.5 introduced support to run Node.js applications and is required by this tutorial.
+If you do not have a CICS® TS V5.5 region, use the steps in [Provisioning a CICS® region using z/OS PT](cdp-Provisioning-a-CICS-region-using-zospt) to provision one, or speak to your CICS® system administrator.

 ### Procedure